hitokiri-mata/katacoda-courses/kubernetes-chaos/pure-chaos/step3-install.md

 Before you can feel the pleasure of destroying a sandle castle, you have to create one.
 Let's create a small collection of applications.
 In a production system, perhaps this would be a replication of microservices.
-For this scenario, you will create a deployment of applications that logs random messages.
+For this scenario, you will create a deployment of applications that log random messages.
 Create a namespace for the deployment:

 `kubectl create namespace learning-place`{{execute}}